The 6 Best Perfumes and Fragrances for Autumn

 We live in a culture heavily fixated on productivity, which can sometimes bring about a type of numbness that results in losing touch with sensations and feelings.
 Introducing small acts as simple as applying perfume into a daily routine invites a moment of intimacy and self-reflection that propels you forward from a place of confidence.

-Harnessing agency and power seem to be a reoccurring theme in recent fragrance and perfume marketing campaigns.
+Harnessing agency and power seem to be a reoccurring theme in recent fragrance and perfume marketing campaigns for fall.
 With Gen Z TikTok influencers dictating the trend weathervane, we’re seeing an influx of new “gender-neutral” products that target individuals who refuse to be tied to labels or forced into binary boxes.

 When it comes to searching for a new perfume, a new scent to embody your personality, Diptyque Hong Kong brand general manager Julien de Mestier says, “Scents are gender-free.
 Don’t limit yourself to pre-conceived ideas of masculine or feminine scents.
 Dare to be inspired and inspire others.”